Megabit/Blazorise/README.md

 Blazorise is a component library built on top of [Blazor](https://blazor.net/) and CSS frameworks like Bootstrap, Bulma and Material.

+> Note: Old documentation can be find at http://v094.blazorise.com/

 ## Commercial support

 [Support](https://support.blazorise.com/) for the Blazorise Components is available as part of the [Blazorise Commercial](https://commercial.blazorise.com/) subscription.